 - "Jojo was a man who thought mumble mumblenote , but he knew it couldn't last, Jojo left his home mumble mumble mumble mumble mumble mumblenote grass."

 - And, of course, "I Am The Walrus"- "mumble bumble mumble pornographic priestess...".
 Though that was total nonsense.

-- Most people only remember the refrain to "Mr Tambourine Man" by Bob Dylan ("Hey Mr Tambourine Man, play a song for me" and so on), and not the far more intricate verses that intersperse it (not helped by the far more well-known cover version by The Byrds which ommits the first verse altogether).
+- Most people only remember the refrain to "Mr. Tambourine Man" by Bob Dylan ("Hey Mr. Tambourine Man, play a song for me" and so on), and not the far more intricate verses that intersperse it (not helped by the far more well-known cover version by The Byrds which omits the first verse altogether).

-- Also applicable to "It's Alright Ma (I'm Only Bleeding)" (off of Bringing It All Back Home, just as "Mr Tambourine Man").
-"Sometimes even the president of the United States has to stand naked" is the only line of the rather long and complex song audiences in the 60's really bothered to remember.
+- Also applicable to "It's Alright Ma (I'm Only Bleeding)" (from the same album as "Mr Tambourine Man").
+"Sometimes even the president of the United States has to stand naked" is the only line of the rather long and complex song audiences in the 60s really bothered to remember.
 This is probably because most people were still looking for clear anti-establishment messages in Dylan's lyrics, unable or unwilling to see that he'd moved on from straight-up protest songs to much more abstract beat poetry-influenced lyrics.

 - From the unofficial Homestuck Christmas Album, the lyrics to The Squiddles Save Christmas seem to literally be "Squiddles, Squiddles, Squiddles, something Squiddles."

 - From Britney Spears: "One, two, three, nidamean youandme, oneminadagree, And I'm caught in between."